- Christopher Smith

 Believing the secluded villagers must be in league with Satan to have avoided the plague (which is thought to be the wrath of God), Ulric plans to find their leader, an alleged necromancer capable of bringing the dead back to life, and return with him for judgment.
 When they arrive at the isolated village surrounded by thick marshlands, the heroes find a thriving, healthy community wary of outsiders and led by (gulp) a woman.
 The blonde-haired Langiva (Carice van Houten, from Black Book) shows signs of being a witch (her talents with herbs, for example), but something else is off about the shifty-eyed villagers.
 Sure enough, Ulric, Osmund, and crew find their faith tested in the face of temptation and demonstrate the limits to how far one will open their arms in service of their god.

 This is the fourth film by British genre director Smith—preceded by Triangle (2009), Severance (2006), and Creep (2004)—and by far the best of the lot.
 It’s smart, exciting, and best of all, insightful.
 The action sequences are realistic and make sublime use of the production’s low budget, whereas the makeup effects used to render oozing pustules and boils never fail to create an appropriate yuck response.
-Comparisons will no doubt be made to Robin Hardy’s The Wicker Man, as the similarly structured stories imply the dangers in blind faith and dogmatic devotion.
+Comparisons will no doubt be made to Robin Hardy’s The Wicker Man, as the similarly structured stories imply the dangers of blind faith and dogmatic devotion.
 Smith also points out the hypocrisy of a religion that calls for mercy yet uses cruelty to exact its power, and, through the example of witchcraft, addresses that other religions are no better, as they often resort to the same vindictive methods employed by Christianity.
 In the end, through a poignant and horrifying epilogue, the enemy proves to be those who choose to believe whatever they must in order to preserve their beliefs.